SantiagoSalazarPavajeau/learn-blog/_posts/2019-11-07-learning_programming.markdown

 In Flatiron I have learned an incredible amount of things and I would have never imagined myself building applications from scratch, which is very exciting.
 The sky is the limit with the amount of knowledge that is avaible to learn programming.

 I think the most remarkable thing about software engineering is being able to listen to people and then build the things people want.
 Its much like a craft where you need to develop skills throughout the years, and I think I have been building useful skills for software engineering throughout the years.
+And with an unlimited amount of perseverance I have been able to build a career that I am passionate about.